pantaluna/support_esp_mqtt/components/mjd/README.md

 # ESP32 MJD Component

-This is component based on ESP-IDF for ESP32
+This is a component based on ESP-IDF for the ESP32 hardware from Espressif.

+## Example ESP-IDF project
+mjd_components